-Our children on campus policy supports staff and students who may need to occasionally bring a child or children on campus.
+Our children on campus policy supports staff and students who may need to occasionally bring a children on campus.
 Each campus library has private study spaces for parents who need to study with their children.
 There are also parenting rooms and accessible toilets with baby change facilities on all campuses.

 We embrace cultural diversity in all its forms including the freedom to worship and observe individual spiritual and religious customs and rituals.
 Any kind of harassment or discrimination on religious grounds contravenes both state and federal anti-discrimination laws.

 We have chaplaincy centres and services for people of all faiths for quiet prayer, worship services and prayer meetings.
 There are chapels and Muslim prayer rooms at our Gardens Point and Kelvin Grove campuses.

 We encourage students from rural and isolated backgrounds to create opportunities for employment and education that may not exist in their home towns.